GluuFederation/agama-openid/README.md

 Authentication using an external OpenID Connect provider with the _code_ flow

-Here's an example (Google) of how the configuration properties of flow `io.jans.inbound.oidc_code` may look like for actual deployment
+Here's an example (Google) of how the configuration properties of flow `io.jans.inbound.openid` may look like for actual deployment

 ```
  {